 Believing this, I am especially moved to work with people in this area of their lives.

 As a marriage therapist (or couples therapist, as I work with many couples – including same-sex couples – who are not married in the traditional sense) I work with couples in all areas of couples therapy: premarital counseling, relationship support (traditional couples therapy), infidelity/affair recovery, Discernment Counseling for Couples (when one partner is “leaning in” to the relationship and one is “leaning out”), and divorce (or relationship closure) counseling.

 In keeping with best practice guidelines, my standard couple session time is 1.5 hours.
+However, I also offer 50-minute couple sessions to clients for whom that session length is a better fit.
 Premarital, Relationship Support and Affair Recovery sessions can also be held as Intensive (3-hour) Couple Sessions on an afternoon or a Saturday morning, as these times become available.

 Take a moment to read through the following services to see which one might be the best fit for you.

 Before We Begin – My Couples Counseling Assessment Process

 In keeping with relevant research recommendations, my work with you will begin with a thorough relationship assessment.
 This assessment will consist of one 1.5 hour joint assessment session (both partners attend), an individual assessment session for each partner, and completion of an online relationship evaluation.
 At the end of this process, all three of us will have the information we need to establish and address goals tailored specifically to your relationship.

 Most couples enter into a marriage or committed relationship with significant differences in personality, temperament, values and needs, as well as our own personal baggage from previous intimate connections.
 Bizarrely, we also arrive at this most important co-creating moment without a manual or toolkit to help us manage these differences.